rahulkavale/rahulkavale.github.io/_posts/2014-11-16-srap-your-map-reduce.markdown

 	The programmer is not at all transparent to the distributed nature of data, and often needs to think for optimizations like Map side reduce, Map side join etc.

-	Although there are tools for addressing above mentioned pain points in terms of programming MR job providing some higher level of abstraction, like Cascading, Scalding, Hive(SQL interface to MR) they do not improve any performance aspect as they are bound by the underlying MR jobs.
+	Although there are tools for addressing some of above mentioned pain points in terms of programming MR job by providing some higher level of abstraction, like Cascading, Scalding, Hive(SQL interface to MR) they do not improve any performance aspect as they are bound by the underlying MR jobs.

-	Hadoop was meant for `batch` kind of operations.
+	Hadoop was meant for ***batch*** kind of operations.

 Lets look at programming model for Spark, and see how it aims to solve above mentioned problems.